top of page

 Using chemical hair straighteners can cause a range of short-term issues like allergies, burns, hair damage, eczema, frizz, hair discoloration, hair loss, scalp inflammation, irritation, and pain, and skin problems.
 There are also long-term risks, such as a higher chance of developing endometriosis.

-Studies have shown a connection between hair straightening products and cancer.
-Many of these products contain formaldehyde, which is released into the air when stylists apply heat to the hair with a flat iron.
+Studies have identified a link between hair straightening products and an increased risk of cancer.
+Many of these products contain formaldehyde, which is released as a gas when heat is applied during styling with a flat iron.
 Formaldehyde is a colorless, strong-smelling gas that can be harmful if inhaled or if it comes into contact with the skin or eyes.
-The International Agency for Research on Cancer says that formaldehyde is a human carcinogen because of studies on nasopharyngeal cancer and leukemia.
-Hair straighteners also have other chemicals like parabens, bisphenol A, and metals.
-These things can also really up your chances of getting cancer.
+According to the International Agency for Research on Cancer (IARC), formaldehyde is classified as a human carcinogen based on evidence linking it to nasopharyngeal cancer and leukemia.
+Additionally, hair straightening products often contain other potentially harmful chemicals such as parabens, bisphenol A (BPA), and various metals, which may further increase the risk of cancer.

 • Some alternatives to chemical hair straighteners:

-I would like to thank Daniela for the opportunity she gave me to talk about the subject.
-And thank you, my people, for your time and attention.
-I hope the info I shared can be helpful to you or someone you know.
-Feel free to share this post and help us raise awareness.
-May God bless you, take care.
+I would like to sincerely thank Daniela for giving me the opportunity to speak on this important subject.
+And thank you, everyone, for your time and attention.
+I hope the information I’ve shared will be helpful to you or someone you know.
+Please feel free to share this post and help us raise awareness.
+May God bless you all—take care!

 • Getting to know Consumer Notice: